 Types of Medical Codes

 If a patient has been assessed for a test or other treatment.
-Then medical coder must then allocate a particular code to each of these acts.
+The medical coder must then allocate a particular code to each of these acts.
 There are three major coding manuals for medical billing and coding, which include all the potential codes that a medical coder may use for a reimbursement claim.

 1. Current Procedural Terminology (CPT):